Scholar-Song/VHT/SupplementaryMaterials.md

+## Detailed Numerical Analysis of the Ablation Study

+This supplementary document provides the exhaustive numerical analysis and exact percentage improvements demonstrating the computational effectiveness of each VHT component.

+As presented in Table V of the main manuscript, the original VHT maintains the best overall performance.
+The detailed processing degradation upon removing specific modules and tricks is quantified as follows:

+1. **w/o BMA-VMD:** The noise effect of the raw series significantly degrades the model's performance.
+Removing this signal-conditioning stage results in error spikes as high as 36.08% in MAE and 59.71% in MSE for the KLa indicator.
+This mathematically proves the algorithmic necessity of BMA-VMD for decomposing the original series.
+2. **w/o PMformer:** Replacing the PMformer with a base NLP-style Transformer architecture introduces huge estimation errors, justifying that conventional point-wise prediction logic translates poorly to highly dynamic industrial time-series.
+3. **w/o DR-PK Net:** Utilizing an equal-weighting strategy brings more than a 21.7% error increase in MAE, MSE, and RMSE across all three indicators.
+This proves that purely equal-weight reconstruction cannot fully reproduce the original series and fails to balance residual noise effectively.
+4. **w/o Trick 1:** The huge drop in model performance caused by applying a fixed 6-layer decomposition proves two points: unconstrained decomposition algorithms negatively affect the model's baseline stability, and the Trick 1 method successfully optimizes the decomposition depth.
+5. **w/o Trick 2:** The model's error rises by more than 22.8% after dropping the hyperparameters defined by the mechanistic model (e.g., using $P=64$ instead of $P=6$).
+This substantial computational drop proves that combining the patch length with production reality is a strategy consistent with both theoretical derivation and practical testing.
+6. **w/o Trick 3:** Giving up the prior knowledge layer clearly has a negative computational impact on the reconstruction of the original series, which is especially reflected in the MSE metric degradation.
+This validates the algorithmic necessity of applying this trick in the reconstruction approach.

 | Model | Type | OUR (MAE) | OUR (MSE) | OUR (RMSE) | OUR (MAPE) | KLa (MAE) | KLa (MSE) | KLa (RMSE) | KLa (MAPE) | CER (MAE) | CER (MSE) | CER (RMSE) | CER (MAPE) |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |